dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/lint-format.md

 1. Make sure you open a `.sql` file.
 2. Click on the **`</> Config`** button on the right side of the console.
-3. In the code quality tool config pop up, you have the option to select sqlfluff or sqlfmt.
+3. In the code quality tool config pop-up, you have the option to select sqlfluff or sqlfmt.
 4. To format your code, select the **sqlfmt** radio button.
 (Use sqlfluff to [lint](#linting) your code).
 5. Once you've selected the **sqlfmt** radio button, go to the console section (located below the **File editor**) to select the **Format** button.
 6. The **Format** button auto-formats your code in the **File editor**.
 Once you've auto-formatted, you'll see a message confirming the outcome.